 - Ms. Fanservice: She has the good looks, Her hair, her outfit, Even her body.

-- New Skills As The Plot Demands: Some of her abilities are established from the beginning, implied or at least foreshadowed... and then some appear out of nowhere, like hypnotizing.
+- New Powers as the Plot Demands: Some of her abilities are established from the beginning, implied or at least foreshadowed... and then some appear out of nowhere, like hypnotizing.

 - Parental Abandonment: Pre-Apocalypse her parents merely gave her access to large amounts of money and left her with her surrogate father-butler.
 Post-Apocolypse they had an agreement to basically stay out of her life when she actually wanted to make a change.
 For all it's worth, they're on good terms.

 - Rich Bitch: Subverted.
 While she was engorged in her highly luxurious life style and surrounded herself with vapid bimbos, she honestly was a good person.
 Just one not prepared enough for the real world, much less a post-apocalyptic one.

 - Token Girl: Until Gemma showed up.

 - Took a Level in Badass: Before the first episode, on her journey alone across the wastelands.
 She went from a lazy empty-minded Rich Bitch to a first-class badass Action Girl.